Tesla Roadster (first generation): History

 Prototypes of the car were officially revealed to the public on July 19, 2006, in Santa Monica, California, at a 350-person invitation-only event held in Barker Hangar at Santa Monica Airport.

-The San Francisco International Auto Show, held on November 18–26, 2006, was the Tesla Roadster's first auto show.

 It was featured in Time in December 2006 as the recipient of the magazine's "Best Inventions 2006—Transportation Invention" award.
-The first "Signature One Hundred" set of fully equipped Roadsters sold out in less than three weeks, the second hundred sold out by October 2007 and general production began on March 17, 2008.

-The first Tesla Roadster was delivered in February 2008 to Tesla co-founder, chairman and product architect Elon Musk.
+The first Tesla Roadster was delivered in February 2008 to Tesla early investor, chairman and product architect Elon Musk.
 The company produced 500 similar vehicles through June 2009.
 In July 2009, Tesla began production of its 2010 model-year Roadster—the first major product upgrade.
 Simultaneously, Tesla began producing the Roadster Sport, the first derivative of Tesla's proprietary, patented powertrain.
 The car accelerates from 0 to 60 mph in 3.7 seconds, compared to 3.9 seconds for the standard Roadster.

 Changes for the 2010 model-year cars included: